3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 ???

+This is how the flash layout looks like on Talos.
 For easier transition we decided to reuse this layout, and put coreboot in partitions used previously by Hostboot.

+Hostboot takes about 30 MB in total, split across multiple partitions.

-Normally SBE starts HBBL from SEEPROM, which loads HBB and jumps to it.
+SBE loads and starts copy of HBBL from SEEPROM, which loads HBB and jumps to it.
 HBB loads other code as needed.

 Writing to SEEPROM is scary - we don't have any idea how many write cycles it can take, and POWER9 CPUs aren't cheap.
 Because of that we decided to use HBB for coreboot's bootblock and HBI for the rest.

+#### Backup

-Writing bootblock to SEEPROM was tested and it worked, but then bootblock became too big, now it only fits after enabling LTO.
+Writing bootblock to SEEPROM was tested and it worked, but at some point bootblock became too big, now it only fits after enabling LTO.

 ---